saidake/simi/docs/Algorithms.md

 * Space Complexity: $O(n)$
     * valCount Array

         The valCount array has a size of `nums.size() + 1`.
-In the worst case, where the values in nums are distinct and large, the space required for valCount would be proportional to the size of nums, i.e., $ O(n) $.
+In the worst case, where the values in nums are distinct and large, the space required for valCount would be proportional to the size of nums, i.e., $O(n)$.

     * Other Variables